iltuoconsulenteit/DocCropper/README.md

 also open it in a new tab at `http://<host>:<port>/wiki/<lang>/` (by default `http://localhost:8765/wiki/<lang>/`) or view the online version on GitHub.

+### Admin Page

+Developers can manage global settings and user accounts from a dedicated admin interface available at `/admin`.
+This page exposes the same options found in the settings panel and lists all registered users with the ability to create or remove them.
+It relies on the REST endpoints under `/settings/`, `/auth/` and `/users/` so you may customize the behavior or secure access as needed.

 ### Google Sign-In

 To enable optional Google authentication, set `google_client_id` in